-Avoiding crowds staying a 6-foot distance from others;
+- If you must go out, wear a mask and avoid crowds by staying a 6-foot distance from others;

-Washing hands for a minimum of 20 seconds;
+- Washing hands for a minimum of 20 seconds frequently;

 Mental Health Connections (MHC) was established in April 2004.
-The goal was to provide Psycho-Social Rehabilitation services to clients with a mental illness as a result of an integration with three groups – Programmed Activity for Therapy and Health (PATH), Consumer Survivor Alliance of Windsor-Essex County (CSAW) and the Family Mental Health Network (FMHN).
+MHC provides Psycho-Social Rehabilitation services (recovery strategies) to clients with a mental illness as a result of an integration with three groups – Programmed Activity for Therapy and Health (PATH), Consumer Survivor Alliance of Windsor-Essex County (CSAW) and the Family Mental Health Network (FMHN).

-MHC embraces a welcoming environment in which individuals can strive to maximize their potential by accessing a variety of strategies for recovery – educational, health and fitness, recreational, social, peer support activities and vocational.
-Activities are offered both on-site and in the community.
+MHC embraces a welcoming environment in which individuals can strive to maximize their potential by accessing a variety of strategies for recovery – educational, health and fitness, recreational, social, peer support and vocational activities.

 Our Board, staff, funders, volunteers and community partners can all be credited for the pride that we enjoy today with respect to the quality of services we are able to offer.